rodpcastro/specfunpy/README.md

 # Special Functions

-This repository holds special functions meant be used by other projects.
+This repository wraps Fortran special functions to be used in Python.

 ## Functions
  * Exponential integrals Ei and E1.